wuqing1902/cybersecurity/overthewire/natas.md

 After clicking the link, we navigate to `http://natas13.natas.labs.overthewire.org/upload/xtd6xg7iv1.php` and we ontained the content:
 ```
-(upperpart of the image file content)
+(upperpart of the image file content ...)
 z3UYcr4v4uBpeX8f7EZbMHlzK4UR2XtQ
-(lower part of the image file content)
+(lower part of the image file content ...)
 ```

 ### Analysis